How Much Does it Cost to Study Abroad in Spain?

 Other Costs to Keep in Mind While Studying in Spain

 When it comes to dining out, just say it with me: menú del día.
-Most restaurants feature a menu of the day during the lunch hours which includes a starter, main, drink (non-alcoholic), and dessert.
-The value for these is high and can satisfy your desire for a restaurant meal without the price tag.
+Most restaurants feature a menu of the day during the lunch hours which includes a starter, main, drink, and dessert.
+The value of these is high and can satisfy your desire for a proper restaurant meal without the price tag.

 There are many ways to save money while studying in Spain and although the tips within this article aren't exhaustive, they're a good place to start.
 Remember to fall back on your student status at all times.
-Don't be shy to ask about discounts; they are much more common in Spain than in the US.
-With the right amount of planning and research, an unforgettable study abroad experience awaits you.
-After a study abroad in Santander in 2008, six years later, I was back living and teaching English in Madrid.
+Don't be shy to ask about discounts; they are much more common in Spain than in the U.S. With the right amount of planning and research, an unforgettable study abroad experience awaits you.
+After a study abroad in Santander in 2008, I've now lived in Spain a combined 4 years.
 Spain is sure to be a country you can't quite kick once you've experienced its endless charm.